 Courses that incorporate microlearning can sometimes see their completion rates rise from as low as 15 per cent all the way up to 90 per cent.
 When paired with mobile learning, it has the added benefit of allowing for push notifications, cloud distribution and translation.
 As the name implies, microlearning is when complicated information is broken down into bite-sized chunks.
 These ‘chunks’ are highly-targeted lessons that are easier to digest and therefore, easier to retain and remember later.
 It can be combined with gamification and spaced repetition, plus, the courses remain easily accessible and available to participants on a device that’s already used frequently.

 3. It’s personalized

 We all learn at different rates.
 In brick-and-mortar classrooms, everyone is expected to follow at the same pace, which is unrealistic and doesn’t account for individual learning needs.
-But with mobile learning, each participant is in control and can learn at a pace they are comfortable with, while also focusing on areas they know they need to improve or have a harder time with.
+But with a mobile learning app, each participant is in control and can learn at a pace they are comfortable with, while also focusing on areas they know they need to improve or have a harder time with.

 4. It merges best practices with technology

 The face of teaching and digital learning has changed dramatically over the years, fueled by access to handheld devices, more sophisticated technologies, and research in effective learning techniques.
 Mobile learning, unlike in-person training sessions or bulky eLearning software, can be quickly adapted to reflect the newest technology or latest research, and immediately updated to hundreds or even thousands of users to reflect new industry trends.